Romania - Facts

 • The population of Romania is 19.5 million and the official language, used by all, is Romanian.

 • The currency used is the Romanian Leu.
-For details see General Info.
+For details see General Info – Money.

 • Romania is in the Eastern European Time Zone.
-For specifics see General Info.
+For specifics see General Info – Time Zone.

 • The climate is temperate but influenced by Scandinavian-Baltic weather.
-For more details see the Weather section below.
+For more details see Weather.

 • The Black Sea coast is flat and lacks natural harbours and anchorages, so from the cruising point of view, Romania has very little to offer with the possible exception of cruising the Danube Delta, one of the largest wildlife sanctuaries in Europe.
 The Danube itself is navigable along most of its length and yachts have successfully cruised down the Danube from Austria through the Slovak Republic, Hungary, Yugoslavia, Bulgaria and Romania.
 Sailing the river in the opposite direction is difficult and slow because of the strong current.
 Boats coming from the Black Sea should enter the Danube at Sulina, from where a dredged branch of the river leads to Tulcea, 40 miles upriver.
 The trip offers a unique opportunity to see some of the Danube Delta.